erizov/Professor/semester_13/lecture_92_blockchain_interoperability/universal_protocols/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Universal Protocols for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Universal Protocols for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Universal Protocols
 9. Compare Universal Protocols performance with alternative algorithms on large datasets